wellness-opportunities

 AETS & Wellness Staff:

-• Amanda is a dedicated Program Coordinator residing in Thunder Bay, ON who brings over a decade of experience in community-cantered program development and Indigenous health advocacy.
-In her role with Anishinabek Employment & Training Services, Amanda is committed to uplifting the strengths of the 9 AETS communities by supporting wellness, independent living, and culturally grounded care.
-Her approach is rooted in empathy, respect, and partnership, drawing on her background in health and her personal understanding of Indigenous practices.
-Through her work, Amanda strives to create safe, inclusive spaces where community voices are heard and supported, ensuring services are responsive, empowering, and rooted in the strengths of each individual and community she serves.
+• Melanie is a dedicated Program Coordinator based in Thunder Bay, Ontario.
+Drawing on her personal experiences and a strong background in prevention services, she brings a deep commitment to community-centered program development and Indigenous advocacy.
+She is a proud band member of Rocky Bay First Nation.
+In her role with Anishinabek Employment & Training Services, Melanie works to uplift the strengths of the 9 AETS communities by promoting wellness, supporting independent living, and fostering culturally grounded care.
+Her work is guided by empathy, respect, the Seven Grandfather Teachings, and a personal connection to Indigenous knowledge and practices.
+Melanie is passionate about creating safe, inclusive spaces where community voices are truly heard and valued.
+She strives to ensure that programs are responsive, empowering, and rooted in the unique strengths of each individual and community she serves.

 Hours of operation and parking: